Motorcycle Head On Collision Attorneys

 - Broken arms, legs, wrist, and facial fractures.

-This is true irrespective of how fast the rider was traveling.
-Even a snail's pace head-on crash sees the rider confronting another enclosed vehicle that is also traveling in the opposite direction, directly into cyclists.
+This fact remains true irrespective of how fast the rider was traveling.
+Even a snail's pace head-on crash sees the rider confronting another enclosed vehicle traveling in the opposite direction, directly into cyclists.

 - Recent Trends in Fatal Motorcycle Crashes.